 A break in this continuity can be very annoying for your customers.
 In fact, studies have shown that 89% of customers get very frustrated when they need to repeat their questions or issues to multiple customer service agents.

-Your chatbot and your agents should have context from previous conversations that is carried across all touchpoints, making your experience truly omnichannel.
+Your chatbot and your agents should have context from previous conversations that are carried across all touch-points, making your experience truly omnichannel.

 AI and ML can also detect patterns that can help them figure out where financial irregularities are most likely to happen.
 Your FinTech company can use these technologies to take the right precautions so that the problems don’t spin out of control and are instead nipped in the bud, thus helping you avoid compliance issues and bad customer experiences.

 You need to make your customers feel comfortable doing business with you.
 And interacting with them is a huge part of that.
 If you don’t localize, you run the risk of alienating a huge chunk of your customer base, especially since less than a quarter of the world’s internet users understand English in the first place.